Emily Brontë: Independence and strength of will

 Emily is often described as strong-willed and independent: Constantin Heger speaks of her 'powerful reason' and 'strong, imperious will'.
 Winifred Gerin's biography describes her as a physically intrepid woman who carried a gun and who once, when bitten by a dog, cauterized the wound herself with a hot iron, to avoid worrying her sisters.
 (This story has been called into question by some biographers and scholars.)
 In Queens of Literature of the Victorian Era (1886), Eva Hope summarises Emily's character as: 'a peculiar mixture of timidity and Spartan-like courage'.
 According to Norma Crandall, her "warm, human aspect" was "usually revealed only in her love of nature and of animals".
 The Literary News (1883) states: "[Emily] loved the solemn moors, she loved all wild, free creatures and things".

 Autism and anorexia

 Emily's solitary and introverted nature has caused speculation regarding her neurology.
 Juliet Barker writes in her biography of the Brontës, that: "Emily ... was so absorbed in herself and her literary creations that she had little time for the genuine suffering of her family".
 The biographer Claire Harman has speculated that Emily's adherence to routine, along with her anger management issues, her aversion to social situations and her attachment to her home may all indicate that she had a form of autism.
-Although she seemingly enjoyed cooking and helping out in the kitchen, John Sutherland mentions her 'obstinate fasting', and the biographer Katherine Frank suggests that Emily may have suffered from anorexia.
+Although she seemingly enjoyed cooking and helping in the kitchen, John Sutherland mentions her 'obstinate fasting', and the biographer Katherine Frank suggests that Emily may have suffered from anorexia.